Making the Case for Life

 The Second Common Argument

-Anti-abortion believers are often accused of fixating upon abortion to an undue degree in light of the many social problems in the world today.
+Those who oppose abortion are often accused of fixating upon abortion to an undue degree in light of the many social problems in the world today.

 My disconnect with the “pro-life” message, aside from the obvious autonomy issue, is that very rarely have I seen my pro-life friends argue as passionately for children’s healthcare or universal healthcare or refugees or against the death penalty or poverty or for mental health advocacy or homeless advocacy or for VA reform, etc.